bahrus/xtal-element/README.md

 ## The Ecmascript branch

 The preferred mechanism to incorporate custom JavaScript, though, is not to use the onload=eval, but rather to "use the platform" and to define a JavaScript class.
-The JavaScript class must extend (at the "bottom" of the hierarchy) [trans-render/Mount.js](https://github.com/bahrus/trans-render/wiki/VI.--Mount%E2%80%90based-web-components);
+The JavaScript class must extend (at the "bottom" of the hierarchy) [trans-render/Mount.js](https://github.com/bahrus/trans-render/wiki/VI.--Mount%E2%80%90based-web-components), and be registered as a web component if using the declarative support of this package.

+The nice thing is this allows us to reuse the same web component base with different UI definitions, something I've found to be quite useful, personally.

 [TODO]: document